Current numbers: 2

-The Huckleberry Pack have had a series of tragic setbacks, but endure in NE Washington nevertheless.
-In 2012, one member was killed in a trap set for other species on the Spokane Tribe of Indians Reservations land.
+The Huckleberry Pack has had a series of tragic setbacks, but has endured in NE Washington nevertheless.
+In 2012, one member was killed in a trap set for other species on the Spokane Tribe of Indians Reservation land.

-In fall 2017, 52f, a collared female member of this family, dispersed to the Stranger Pack, where she was recaptured in February 2018.
+In fall 2017, WA52F, a collared female member of this family, dispersed to the Stranger Pack, where she was recaptured in February 2018.
+WA142M was also captured and collared in the Huckleberry Pack by the Spokane Tribe of Indians in 2018.
+In late 2018, the family had a minimum of eight wolves and a successful breeding pair.

-In June 2019, a yearling female pack member was collared.
-The 2019-2020 winter survey could confirm only two pack members.
+In June 2019, WA95F, a yearling female pack member, was collared.
+The 2019 annual survey could confirm only two pack members.
 An adult female wolf was killed by a logging truck in the Huckleberry territory in February 2020.
 It is unknown whether she was one of the pack members.

-In the 2020-2021 winter survey, a minimum of seven wolves were confirmed and this pack was confirmed to have one breeding pair.
+In the 2020 annual survey, a minimum of seven wolves were confirmed, and this pack was confirmed to have one breeding pair.

 Photos & Video